Teacher Certification (Graduate Certificate)

 The courses for the track and other requirements depend on the student's track and route to certification (traditional or alternative).

-Applicants must fulfill the requirements of both the Graduate College and the Mary Lou Fulton Teachers College.
+Applicants must fulfill the requirements of both the Graduate College and the Mary Lou Fulton College for Teaching and Learning Innovation.

 Applicants are eligible to apply to the program if they have earned a bachelor's or master's degree in any field from a regionally accredited institution.